Iffah’s Seoul exchange diaries.

 Malaysia was truly a crossroads of opportunity, interwoven roads of exploration and more easily accessible adventures to unfold.
 The warm, clear watered beaches of the Perhentian Islands and the snorkelling trips it brought upon my doorstep were unforgettable.
 Submerging for the first time to view the colourful reef felt nothing short of a paradise.
-Continue reading ‘Settling In’ After Being So Distantly Out
+Continue reading ‘Settling In’ after being so distantly out.

 I love Liverpool!